 I haven’t done a mid-week musing in quite some time.
-I’ve been holding open windows on my iPhone for months with all of these amazing posts and ideas that I’d love to share.
-Well, it’s time to share those and a few more of my favorites from around the web lately.
+I’ve been holding open windows on my iPhone for months with all these excellent posts and ideas I’d love to share.
+Well, it’s time to share those and a few more favorites from around the web lately.

-I’ve been consumed with my health and thinking about all of the many hurts in the world, so honestly, writing hasn’t been at the top of my list.
+I’ve been consumed with my health and thinking about the many hurts in the world, so writing hasn’t been at the top of my list.
 I’m working on changing that.
-Now more than ever we need the things that bring our souls to life.
+Now more than ever, we need the things that bring our souls to life.

 Are you feeling more than a bit tired of the state of the world like me?
 I’m sure you are.
-I was thinking about how I could use this little space here to rant about the newest world crisis or… I could do what I set out to do; Share hope and encouragement.
+I was thinking about how to use this little space here to rant about the newest world crisis or… I could do what I set out to do: Share hope and encouragement.

 I truly enjoyed this simple yet impactful post.
 The last paragraph says it all…